borgbackup/borg/docs/development.rst

 Development
 ===========

-This chapter will get you started with |project_name|' development.
+This chapter will get you started with |project_name| development.

 |project_name| is written in Python (with a little bit of Cython and C for
 the performance critical parts).